kanchenjunga circuit trek

 Our package includes all three standard three-time meals - Breakfast, Lunch, and Dinner, hence, you do not have to pay extra, untill and unless it incurs expenses.

-As solo trekking is completely banned for any Kanchenjunga Trek, no matter which ever base camp you go for, north or south, or combined like the Kanchenjunga Circuit Trek route, you must hire an experienced licensed trekking guide for safety and legal purposes.
+As an independent hike is completely banned along the trail, no matter which ever base camp you go for, north or south, or combined like the Kanchenjunga Circuit Trek route, you must hire an experienced licensed trekking guide for safety and legal purposes.
 We 100% guarantee anything about safety and comfort, as comforting the clients is our utmost priority.
 The guides are certified and well-trained with several years of expertise in this field, so you don’t have to worry about anything, as they are technically competent and have excelled in safety performance.
 The guides are not only experienced in serving more than hundreds of hikers like you within the Kanchenjunga region but are also fully medically equipped so they can respond promptly in case of emergency.

 Not only that, but a guide ensures that you are making the best out of this trek, as you will be provided with a great in-depth history, culture, and traditions knowledge through their lens, covering every highlighted aspect of the eastern Himalayan gem.